University of Iowa College of Law,

 Humane Society of Missouri

-Crystal has almost 30 years of national environmental experience and leads the transactional area of the firm's environmental practice.
+Crystal has 30+ years of national environmental experience and leads the transactional area of the Firm's environmental practice.

 She listens to her clients to understand their needs and objectives and provides practical advice to achieve them, often in the face of complex factual and legal issues.
 In corporate and real estate transactions, she assists clients with environmental due diligence, risk analysis, contract negotiations, and use of environmental insurance, cleanup programs, indemnities, escrows and other methods to manage environmental risk.
 She also advises developers of industrial, commercial and residential properties on environmental matters, including Brownfield redevelopment projects.